alexwlchan/alexwlchan.net/src/notes/2020/2020-11-01-a-python-function-to-ignore-a-path-with-git-info-exclude.md

 ---
-layout: post
+layout: note
 date: 2020-11-01 09:13:27 +00:00
 title: A Python function to ignore a path with .git/info/exclude
 summary: If your Python script creates a file that you don't want to track in Git, here's how you can ignore it.
-tags:
+topics:
-  - git
+  - Git
-  - python
+  - Python
-old_syntax_highlighting: true
 ---

 One of the things I work on is [a Catalogue API](https://developers.wellcomecollection.org/catalogue) for searching Wellcome Collection's collections.